 for $k=E$ and $I$, where $\check{\phi } _{\ell }(t)$ is the population average of $\phi (h_j^{(\ell )}(t))$.
-Fig.\ref{figure_unbalanced}(c) shows how the mean activity changes as $g_0$ increases with fixed values of $\alpha $ and $\beta $.
-As the value of $g_0$ increases with $\alpha >0$, $\beta =1$ or $\alpha =0$, $\beta <1$, the second-term on the right-hand side of Eq.(\ref{mean_equation}) starts to dominate, causing the trivial solution to bifurcate in a similar manner to a ferromagnetic transition [the result with $(\alpha ,\beta)=(1/3, 1)$, $(0, 1/4)$ and the result for a purely ferromagnetic interaction shown in Fig.\ref{figure_unbalanced}(c)].
+Fig.\ref{figure_unbalanced}(c) shows how the mean activity changes as $g_0$ increases for fixed values of $\alpha $ and $\beta $.
+As $g_0$ increases for $\alpha >0$, $\beta =1$ or $\alpha =0$, $\beta <1$, the second-term on the right-hand side of Eq.(\ref{mean_equation}) starts to dominate, causing the trivial solution to bifurcate in a similar manner to a ferromagnetic transition [the result with $(\alpha ,\beta)=(1/3, 1)$, $(0, 1/4)$ and the result for a purely ferromagnetic interaction shown in Fig.\ref{figure_unbalanced}(c)].
 For $\alpha \leq 0$, $\beta =1$ or $\alpha =0$, $\beta \geq 1$, we find that the mean activity remains at zero.
 For this case of strict inequality, the second term on the right-hand side of Eq.(\ref{mean_equation}) supplies feedback suppression to changes in the mean activity in a similar manner to anti-ferromagnetic effects.
 For $\alpha =0$, $\beta =1$, however, such a feedback mechanism does not work.
-The behavior of the model with $O(1/\sqrt{N})$ values of $g_0$ accounts for the divergent or suppressed dynamics observed for $O(1)$ values of $g_0$ as the limit of the former.
-These observations show that the behavior of the present model under the condition given by Eq.(\ref{pedagogical_g}) is at the transition point between the two states governed by extremely strong ferromagnetic and anti-ferromagnetic interactions.
+These behaviors of the model with $O(1/\sqrt{N})$ values of $g_0$ account for the divergent or suppressed dynamics observed for $O(1)$ values of $g_0$ as the limit of the former.
+These results also suggest that the present model under the condition given by Eq.(\ref{pedagogical_g}) is at the critical point between the two states governed by extremely strong ferromagnetic and anti-ferromagnetic interactions.